19 July, 2017

 Maybe not the happy ending we were hoping for, but at least we knew before we got there.

-By: Maira Bana, Consultant Engineer
+Blog written by Maira Bana, Consultant Engineer

 For instructions and a detailed example on how to collect the data, generate CFD simulations and calculate the metrics, see the Performance Indicator whitepaper by The Green Grid.